 Superstitions tend to evolve as time passes time until they become quite different from the original belief.
 One such superstition involves cats crying at night and what this is deemed to represent.
 Why do cats cry at night?

 What is the cats crying at night superstition?
 An old superstition says that a cat crying at night outside an ill person’s home means their death is imminent.
 Cats have always been linked to witchcraft and evil spirits which probably explains how this superstition originated.
 If a cat cries at night some still think it means the end is nigh for someone nearby.
 Is this just an old wives’ tale?

-There are many versions of this superstition.
-One variation is that the cat must be on the roof whilst crying.
-Another claims the ill person must be lying in bed at the time.
+There are many variations of this superstition.
+One is that the cat must be on the roof whilst crying.
+Another states the ill person must be lying in bed at the time.

-They all have something in common though (apart from not being consistent): all involve a cat that’s crying and someone who’s not in good health.
+They all have something in common (apart from being inconsistent): all involve a cat that’s crying and someone who’s not in good health.

 Cats crying at night

 It’s a fact – cats cry at night.
 If you hear a crying cat, it’s okay at first, you put up with it.
-But if anything is repeated enough times it becomes worrying or annoying.
+But if anything is repeated enough times it becomes worrying and sometimes slightly annoying.